frode-h/deblint/README.md

 ## Recent Updates

-In the recent update, the following enhancements were made:

 - Added support for a whitelist of packages not to uninstall: You can now specify a list of packages that should not be suggested for removal, even if they are not used by any other packages.

 ## Whitelist